guillermoamaral/Webside/docs/api/changes/post.md

 Note that the interval corresponds the the missing part and there are no suggestions.

-Here is another example with suggestions: Llt's say we try to compile a method with a single line `t := 1` on a class where `t` is not defined.
+Here is another example with suggestions: Lets suppose we try to compile a method with a single line `t := 1` on a class where `t` is not in the scope.
-The error returned should look like:
+The error returned should look like this:

 ```json
 409